aimeos/aimeos-docs/src/frontend/html/email-components.md

 ## Structure

-Delivery e-mails consists of a [HTML](../../config/client-html/email-delivery.md#name) and a [text](../../config/client-html/email-delivery.md#name_2) part.
+Delivery e-mails consists of an [HTML](../../config/client-html/email-delivery.md#name) and a [text](../../config/client-html/email-delivery.md#name_2) part.
 They are sent in one e-mail as alternative views and the mail clients will display the one that is preferred by the customer.

 ![Aimeos-email-service-html](Aimeos-email-service-html.png)
 ![Aimeos-email-service-text](Aimeos-email-service-text.png)

 ## Templates

-You can adapt the templates for the HTML/text delivery e-mails itself and the included sections by overwriting them in you own extension or configuring alternative template names:
+You can adapt the templates for the HTML/text delivery e-mails itself and the included sections by overwriting them in your own extension or configuring alternative template names:

 * [Header template](../../config/client-html/email-delivery.md#template-header)
 * [Body template](../../config/client-html/email-delivery.md#template-body)